awconway/spiritR/README.md

 Contained within the template is a section for each of the elements that should be adressed in a clinical trial protocol.
 Links to the SPIRIT statement guidance about what should be addressed in each element are provided.

-Future plans are to:

-* Create a function that will make use of the clinicaltrials.gov API to assist uploading information from the protocol developed in your Rmardown file to a new clinical trial record.
+Using this Rmarkdown template for clinical trial protocol will also allow you to use of the clinicaltrials.gov API to  uploading information from your protocol developed in your Rmardown file to a new record in the registry.

-# Installing the Template
+# Installing the package

 Enter the following in your console for installation (uncomment the first line if devtools is not already installed):